-Every Fall, Jessica Reid, our Co-Founder and Executive Director of Programming & Research embarks on Kilometres for KIP, a dawn to dusk 53 km walk from the Franklin Horner Community Centre in Toronto to Hamilton’s City Hall.
+Every Fall, Jessica Reid, our Co-Founder and Executive Director of Programming & Research embarks on Kilometres for KIP (KMs for KIP), a dawn to dusk 55 km walk from the Franklin Horner Community Centre in Toronto to Hamilton’s City Hall.

-Kms for KIP has 13 legs – one kilometre for each province and territory in our beautiful country.
+KMs for KIP has 10 legs.
 Each leg is walked by a specific group of supporters who work with us to help end the stigma of having a parent involved with the criminal justice system, bridge the gap in support, and break the devastating cycles associated with parental incarceration.

 These strong, dedicated and resilient supporters walked 55km from Toronto to Hamilton for Kids with Incarcerated Parents.
 Their feat is a testament that we are stronger together and can achieve anything that we set our minds to.